Woman dies after crashing into canal in Coconut Creek

+Lt.
+Alvaro Feola, a spokesman for the Florida Highway Patrol, said Mia Angeli Cepeda was driving a Hyundai Sonata south on the turnpike when she veered out of her lane and into oncoming traffic.
+Cepeda's car sideswipped another vehicle and then crashed into a canal about 7 a.m. near the Atlantic Boulevard exit, Feola said.

+More Headlines

 Capt.
-Matthew Whiteshield, a spokesman for the Margate-Coconut Creek Fire Rescue Department, said the woman lost control of her car and crashed into a canal about 7 a.m. near the Atlantic Boulevard exit of Florida's Turnpike.
+Matthew Whiteshield, a spokesman for the Margate-Coconut Creek Fire Rescue Department, said department divers pulled Cepeda from the water and attempted to revive her.

-More Headlines

-Whiteshield said department divers the pulled the woman from the water.
-The woman was trapped inside the car about 150 feet from the embankment, Whiteshield said.
+She was trapped inside the car about 150 feet from the embankment, Whiteshield said.
+Cepeda's car had landed upside down in the water, he said.

-The woman was transported to a local hospital, where she later died of her injuries.
+Cepeda was transported to a local hospital, where she later died of her injuries, Feola said.

 Copyright 2018 by WPLG Local10.com - All rights reserved.